diffbot/docs/docs/nl-index.md

 ## Credits

-Each call consumes 1 credit per 10,000 characters.
-Credits are rounded up to the nearest integer.
-For instance, a call with one document of 1,000 characters will consume 1 credit (rather than 0.1).
-Hence, if your documents are short, consider submitting multiple documents with a single request.
+Each document consumes 1 credit up to 10K characters.
+Additional blocks of 10,000 characters consume 1 credit each.

 ## Limits